 In the next section, the Psalmist looks at himself.
 How he suffers so and is in great pain.
 This happens until he goes into the Presence of God, then he can understand why things were the way they were.
-He had been like a beast before coming into God's presence; digging and always trying to keep up with the Jones.
-More...more...dig faster..faster like a dog digging for a bone.
+He had been like a beast before coming into God's presence.
+Digging and always trying to keep up with the Jones.
+More...more...dig faster..faster, like a dog digging for a bone.

-By the end of the Psalms, he is grateful that God is his portion.
+By the end of the Psalm, he is grateful that God is his portion.
 If God is his portion then everything God has is his!
 "For it is good for me to draw near to God.
 I have put my trust in the Lord God and made him my refuge that I may tell of all Your works."